Heavy D.

 Early career

-Born Dwight Arrington Myers in Jamaica in 1967, he moved to Mount Vernon, New York, as a child.
-He formed the group Heavy D & the Boyz with high school friends DJ Eddie F, Trouble T. Roy, and G-Whiz, signing with Uptown Records, a label pivotal to the new jack swing era.
+Born in 1967 in Mandeville, Jamaica, Myers moved to Mount Vernon, New York, as a child.
+He formed Heavy D & the Boyz with high school friends DJ Eddie F, Trouble T. Roy, and G-Whiz, signing with Uptown Records in 1987.
+Their debut album, Living Large, was released that same year, introducing a smoother, more melodic style to the hip-hop landscape.

 Breakthrough